Using a Developmental Lens to Promote Prosocial Skills in Adolescent Clients

 Norbert Ralph, Ph.D, MPH

-Dr. Ralph is a clinical psychologist, formerly at the Juvenile Justice Center in San Francisco, and Coordinator of the Juvenile Sexual Responsibility Program.
-Dr. Ralph is a psychiatric epidemiologist, and neuropsychologist, who has nearly 40 publications including articles, book chapters, blogs, or books.
 He was formerly Associate Clinical Professor in Family Practice, University of California School of Medicine at Davis, and Lecturer and Research Biostatistician in the Program in Maternal and Child Health, School of Public Health, at the University of California, Berkeley.
-He is a Trainer for Aggression Replacement Training, through the California Institute for Mental Health.
-He is a member of the Quality Management Committee, AllCare Independent Physicians Association.
-He is on the Conference Committee of the Forensic Mental Health Association of California.
+He is a Trainer for Aggression Replacement Training through the California Institute for Mental Health.
+He completed the Transformative Leadership Vanguard Program through the University of Cincinnati Corrections Institute in 2025.